 Learn Business Tips and Strategies from 4 Successful Forensic Mental Health Evaluators!

-A forensic mental health evaluator can do a wonderful job of gaining expertise and writing a quality report yet fall short when it comes to generating business referrals, promoting their services, networking with referral sources, determining how much to charge, and other important aspects of running a forensic practice.
+Description: A forensic mental health evaluator can do a wonderful job of gaining expertise and writing a quality report yet fall short when it comes to generating business referrals, promoting their services, networking with referral sources, determining how much to charge, and other important aspects of running a forensic practice.
 This 4-hour "on demand" workshop was designed to help to bridge this gap in forensic mental health evaluation.
 The webinar consists of viewing recordings of two separate two-hour webinars featuring four successful and prominent forensic mental health evaluators in Florida, Georgia, and Virginia recorded with a live audience in 2017 and 2019.
 Presenters will offer various tips and strategies for how to manage business aspects of a forensic practice.
 Attendees will also receive a link to download PDFs of slides, a sample fee schedule, and a sample professional curriculum vitae (CV).

 Note: After viewing the videos, attendees must complete a 10-question post-webinar quiz based on the webinar slides and pass with a score of 80% to receive a continuing education certificate.